CarlWebster/Citrix-Virtual-Apps-and-Desktops-V3/CVAD_Inventory_V3.txt

 #			LicensingGraceHoursLeft
 #			LicensingGracePeriodActive
 #			LicensingOutOfBoxGracePeriodActive
-#		Change text label from "CVAD license use" to "The number of active, licensed sessions"
+#		Change the text label from "CVAD license use" to "The number of active, licensed sessions"
 #		Updated product editions (Thanks Steven G.)
 #			If ProductCode is XDT
 #				"Platinum Edition" is now "Citrix Virtual Desktops 7 Premium"